betheymc/notes/svelte/svelte-faq.md

 - #### Can we use Svlete with Django?
   - https://dev.to/max_dobeck/simple-django-w-svelte-4li4
   - Vue seems to work with Django much easier than Svlete, reasoning for this is that I immediately found confirmation that they work together on Google search, defintiely hard to find out how to integrate Svelte and Django.
-  - Since Vue integrates with Django, and Vue and Svelte are very similar (https://www.vuemastery.com/blog/vue-vs-svelte-comparing-framework-internals/), maybe Svelte can be used with Django templates after all.
+  - Since Vue integrates with Django (https://medium.com/swlh/using-vue-js-alongside-django-template-45cbe17b3646), and Vue and Svelte are very similar (https://www.vuemastery.com/blog/vue-vs-svelte-comparing-framework-internals/), maybe Svelte can be used with Django templates after all.